microsoft/botframework-components/docs/create-packages.md

 >Note: If you are not familiar with creating [NuGet](https://nuget.org) or [npm](https://npmjs.com) packages in general, you may want to consult their documentation to ensure you understand the basics.

 Packages are bits of bots that you want to reuse and/or share.
-They are simply standard NuGet or npm packages that contain any combination of the items listed below.
+They are NuGet or npm packages that contain any combination of the items listed below.

 - Declarative files (.dialog, .lu, .lg, .qna)
 - Bot components like
   - Custom actions and triggers
   - Middleware
   - Adapters
+- Schema files

 At a high level, the steps for creating a package are:

-1. Create your dialog files (use Composer to create them).
+1. Create your declarative files (use Composer to create them).
 2. Create your components (use your favorite IDE to create them).
 3. Let Composer know about your package contents with schema files.
 4. Register your code extensions with the runtime through the `BotComponent` class.